linux-lock/bpflock/README.md

 make
 ```

-Internally it bpf programs are built using libbpf.
+Bpf programs are built using libbpf.
 The docker image used is Ubuntu.

 ## Credits